ransomewareimmunityproject/powershell-scripts/README.md

 5. block-sctask.ps1 - This script disable scheduled task creation
 6. block_debug_exe.ps1 - This script blocks executables compiled in debug mode from execution
 7. block_unsigned_exe.ps1 - This script block executables which are not signed from execution
-8. block_write_autorun.ps1 - This script block process from modification autorun in registry
+8. block_write_autorun.ps1 - This script block process from modification of autorun in registry
 9. disable-cmd.ps1 - This script blocks cmd.exe
 10. disable-powershell.ps1 - This script blocks powershell.exe (Run this script at last)
 11. enable-protected-folder.ps1 - This script enable protected folder